-The current implementation of the WLS-ENOR algorithm uses MATLAB, where the core components were converted into C using 'MATLAB Coder' (version 4.2).
-An open-source C++ implementation is currently underway and will be released in the future for both node-to-node and cell-to-cell field transfers.
+The current implementation of the WLS-ENOR algorithm uses MATLAB, with which the core components were converted into C using "MATLAB Coder" (version 4.2).
+An open-source C++ implementation is currently underway and will be released in the future for both node-to-node and cellto-cell field transfers.

-3 Metrics to Evaluate Remapping Algorithms
+3 Metrics to evaluate remapping algorithms